-Canon 20D versus Panasonic LX100
+Canon 20D vs Panasonic LX100

-The Canon EOS 20D and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in August 2004 and September 2014.
+The Canon EOS 20D and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in August 2004 and September 2014.
 The 20D is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-C (20D) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (50 percent) than the Canon 20D.
 In this context, it is worth noting that neither the 20D nor the LX100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 has a lens built in, whereas the 20D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 20D and their specifications in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon 7D II||149 mm||112 mm||78 mm||910 g||670||Y||Sep 2014||1,799||ebay.com|

 |4.||Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799||ebay.com|